Knyllahsyhn/NChunk/README.md

 # NChunk
-A simple python script to allow chunked uploads to a Nextclooud instance
+A simple python script to allow chunked uploads to a Nextcloud instance